 The purpose of a grub or setscrew is to join two objects together.
 They were first developed over 100 years ago, to improve safety by removing the need for a head on the screw.
 This stopped the head of the screw protruding, therefore reducing the potential for an accident, particularly when used on moving parts within machinery.

 Grub screws now commonly have a hexagonal recess, enabling them to be tightened using a hex drive or insert bit, which allows for better torque and reduces the likelihood of the tool slipping out of the screw – as may be the case with a screwdriver.
 The most common type of Grub Screw is the DIN standard 916, and perhaps surprisingly, there’s a security version of it too.

 What is a Security Grub Screw?

-Similar to the other pinned screws in our range, Security Grub Screws are essentially a stainless steel socket setscrew modified by inserting a pin into the hex socket.
-The pin prevents a standard hex tool, such as an allen key, being used with the setscrew, as it stops the driver from being placed into the socket.
-This means that a matching tool or bit with a hole for the pin is required to fasten, and more importantly remove the fixing!
-Of course, special bits and key wrenches are available when purchasing these screws.
+Security Grub Screws are essentially stainless steel socket setscrews which have been modified by inserting a pin into the hex socket.
+The pin prevents a standard hex tool, such as an allen key, from being used with the setscrew, as the pin prevents the driver from being placed into the socket.
+A matching tool or bit with a hole for the pin is required to fasten and remove the tamper-proof fixing.

-Our standard security grub screw has the most common cup point, conforming to Din 916, although security versions of other points (flat, dog and cone) can also be supplied.
+The standard security grub screw has a common cup point, conforming to DIN 916, but security versions of other points such as dog, flat and cone, can also be supplied.